 That’s some turnaround considering they were playing in League One in 1998-99.

-Liverpool were frequent top-four finishers but seldom challenged for the league under all three of Roy Evans, Gerrard Houlier, and Rafa Benitez.
+Liverpool were frequent top-four finishers but seldom challenged for the league under all three of Roy Evans, Gerrard Houllier, and Rafa Benitez.

 But the 2009-10 season started a run of seven campaigns with only one top-four finish, the only exception coming when the Reds missed out on the title under Brendan Rodgers.

-Also with 18 are Chelsea, who have finished in the top four almost every season since money-bags Roman Abramovich took over.
+Also with 19 are Chelsea, who have finished in the top four almost every season during Roman Abramovich’s reign as owner.